 Cléricy

-You are currently in the center of the village at Cléricy Park, which is at the heart of the community life of the neighborhood.
-This park, equipped with children's playgrounds, picnic tables, and public restrooms, is the perfect spot for a refreshing break.
-You will also find the Balbuzard, a meeting place for social and community activities built by and for the local residents!
+You are currently standing in the center of the village at Cléricy Park, which is at the heart of the neighborhood’s community life.
+This park, equipped with a playground, picnic tables, and public restrooms, is the perfect place for a refreshing break.
+You’ll also find the Balbuzard there, a gathering place for social and community activities created by the neighborhood residents!

-Taken at the west entrance of the village, the photo above shows an overview of the village with the church located on a promontory.
-It disappeared from the landscape in 2013.
+Taken at the village’s west entrance, the photo above shows a panoramic view of the village with the church perched on a hilltop.
+The church was demolished in 2013.

-Today, Cléricy is known for the dynamism of its population and is distinguished, among other things, by the cultural activities organized in its area.
-Enjoy your stop in the village to take a walk and explore its streets while heading to the riverbank to admire the rapids.
+Today, Cléricy is known for the vitality of its residents and stands out, among other things, for the cultural activities organized within its boundaries.
+Make the most of your stop in the village by taking a walk to explore its streets and head down to the riverbank to admire the rapids.

 Photo source: BAnQ

-View of the village of Cléricy in 1941.
+A view of the village of Cléricy from 1941.

 Photo source: BAnQ

-The first bridge over Rapid No. 3 of the Kinojévis River in 1938.
+The first bridge over Rapid No. 3 on the Kinojévis River in 1938.

 Photo source: BAnQ

-Jocelyne Saucier, a successful author from the region
+Jocelyne Saucier, a well-known author from the region

-Born in New Brunswick but having made Cléricy her home for many years, Jocelyne Saucier is undoubtedly one of the leading authors of Abitibi-Témiscamingue.
-Since 1996, she has been a finalist numerous times for prestigious Canadian literary awards.
-With her novel And the Birds Rained Down published in 2011, she successively won the Prix des cinq continents de la francophonie, the Prix littéraire des collégiens, the Prix France-Québec, and the Prix Ringuet awarded by the Académie des lettres du Québec, to name just a few.
+Born in New Brunswick but a longtime resident of Cléricy, Jocelyne Saucier is undoubtedly one of the leading authors of the Abitibi-Témiscamingue region.
+Since 1996, she has been a finalist on numerous occasions for prestigious Canadian literary awards.
+With her novel Il pleuvait des oiseaux, published in 2011, she has won, in succession, the Prix des cinq continents de la francophonie, the Prix littéraire des collégiens, the Prix France-Québec, and the Prix Ringuet awarded by the Académie des lettres du Québec, to name just a few.

 Photo credit: Ariane Ouellet

-This artwork depicts the Kinojévis River, a waterway where many settlers engaged in log driving.
-The wood, transformed into planks and boards at the sawmills of Cléricy, was then transported using carts and horses and was used, among other things, for building settlement houses.
-During that time, in the 1940s, men would gather and work together to build the houses of the first settlers, who would then help others in return.
+This artwork depicts the Kinojévis River, a waterway on which many settlers floated logs.
+These logs, processed into beams and planks at the Cléricy sawmills, were then transported by horse-drawn carts and used, among other things, to build settlers’ homes.
+At that time, in the 1940s, men would come together and work in shifts to build houses for the first settlers, who would then return the favor by helping them in turn.

 Artist: Marie-Anna Allen